JasonHughes94/jasonhughes94/README.md

 **:tangerine: About Me**

-I'm a Scottish Full Stack Software Developer, I primarily work with .Net Core, React, Azure SQL Server, K8s, and Docker.
+I'm a Scottish Full Stack Software Developer who works with the following technologies: .Net Core, React, Azure SQL Server, K8s, and Docker.

 In my free time I like to work on useless side projects using [Deno](https://deno.land/) that never see the light of day. 😊